danielhollas/aiida-testing/docs/source/user_guide/mock_code.rst

    Finally, one could use dedicated environment variables to specify the locations of the executables, but there may be many of them, making this approach cumbersome.
    Ergo, a configuration file.

-Finally, we can use our fixture in our tests as if it would provide a normal :py:class:`~aiida.orm.Code`:
+Finally, we can use our fixture in our tests as if it would provide a normal :py:class:`~aiida.orm.InstalledCode`:

 .. code-block:: python